Matthew Chapter Five

 The Kingdom Way

-In our study of Matthew chapter five, we look at the way things will be when Jesus comes to establish His kingdom.
+In our study of Matthew chapter five, we look at the way things will be when Yeshua comes to establish his kingdom.
 This chapter begins what is commonly called the sermon on the mount and is also often referred to as the "law of the kingdom".
-In the previous chapters, we saw how Jesus was identified and confirmed to be the King.
+In the previous chapters, we saw how Yeshua was identified and confirmed to be the king.
 A king has complete authority and rules for their kingdom and that is what we will see here.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.